 Magento’s cache management system is designed to improve the performance of your Magento store.

-Magento’s cache location can be found in var/cache directory in the root of your store and can be easily managed from the System / Cache Management menu.
+You can find Magento’s cache location in the var/cache directory in the root of your store.
+Easily manage this from the System / Cache Management menu.

 - Blocks HTML output